 This display runs on the Tizen OS, which is packed with a wide range of apps and streaming channels to select and enjoy.
-Among these is the Apple TV+ streaming service, where subscribers will have the chance to stream exclusive movies and content.
+Among these is the Apple TV+ streaming service, where subscribers can stream exclusive movies and content.
 The display is compatible with the Apple TV box, and thanks to its Crystal Processor 4K, it can upscale lower-resolution content to 4K quality.
 It also supports multiple voice assistants and mounts flush to the wall due to its ultra-thin side profile.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: It has impressive picture quality and is a suitable option for avid gamers.
+WHY WE LIKE IT: It has impressive picture quality and is suitable for avid gamers.
 It has a rich selection of ports and support for HDR content.

-Being a Smart TV, it runs on the WebOS 6.0 platform that is also pretty easy to navigate.
-Owners will have the option to choose among a wide range of apps to stream content from, such as Netflix and YouTube.
+Being a Smart TV, it runs on the WebOS 6.0 platform, which is also pretty easy to navigate.
+Owners can choose from a wide range of apps to stream content from, such as Netflix and YouTube.
 There’s also an Apple TV app among these, so Apple TV users will be able to log in to their accounts and enjoy their preferred content.
 The display has four HDMI 2.1 ports on its rear, so there won’t be any problems connecting next-gen consoles such as the Xbox Series X or PS 5.
 It can also handle HDR content, has wide viewing angles, and supports Variable Refresh Rate technology for tear-free gaming.

 Award: BEST FOR RICH PORT SELECTION

-WHY WE LIKE IT: It has four HDMI ports and two HDMI 2.1 ports, as well as a USB 3.0 port for quick file transfer speeds.
+WHY WE LIKE IT: It has four HDMI ports, two HDMI 2.1 ports, and a USB 3.0 port for quick file transfer speeds.
 It also has great brightness and supports voice control.

-The Sony X900H is a 65-inch 4K TV with incredible brightness, sharp picture quality, and support for HDR content.
-It can get as bright as 670 nits when displaying HDR content, which is bright enough to have colors pop and have details stand out.
-Its use of X-Motion Clarity technology ensures that fast-moving scenes remain clear without any sense of motion blur, and its Full-Array LED ensures that there are detailed dark scenes.
+The Sony X900H is a 55-inch 4K TV with incredible brightness, sharp picture quality, and support for HDR content.
+It can get as bright as 670 nits when displaying HDR content, which is bright enough to pop colors and make details stand out.
+Its X-Motion Clarity technology ensures that fast-moving scenes remain clear without any sense of motion blur, and its Full-Array LED ensures detailed dark scenes.
 The display also has four HDMI ports, with two of them supporting the 2.1 standards.
 This means owners can connect their next-gen gaming consoles to these two ports.
 It also has a USB 3.0 port that allows for rapid data transfer.
 However, it has pretty narrow viewing angles, so group viewing might be difficult.